Need-fire

 Only certain people could make the need-fire.
 In the Scottish Highlands, usually it had to be kindled by nine men, after they had removed all metal.
 In one account from Caithness, a large need-fire had to be kindled by eighty-one men, divided into nine shifts of nine.
 In some regions, the rope should always be pulled by two brothers, while in Silesia, the tree used to make the need-fire had to be felled by a pair of twin brothers.
 In Serbia, the need-fire was sometimes kindled by a boy and girl, between eleven and fourteen years of age, who worked naked in a dark room.
 In Bulgaria, two naked men would kindle the fire by rubbing dry branches together in the forest, and with the flame they lit two fires, one on each side of a crossroad haunted by wolves.
 The cattle are then driven between the two fires, from which glowing embers are taken to rekindle the cold hearths in the houses.

 When the need-fire was kindled, a bonfire was lit from it.
 The flames, smoke and ashes were believed to protect and purify.
 Livestock would be driven around the bonfire, or over its embers once it had died down somewhat.
 The ashes would be scattered over fields to protect crops, and young people would mark each other with them.
 Torches from the bonfire would be carried home and used to rekindle the hearth fires.
 In the Scottish Highlands, a pot of water was heated with the new fire, mixed with some of the ash, and sprinkled on sick people and cattle.
-According to Sir James George Frazer, on the Isle of Mull, a sick heifer would be cut up and burned as a sacrifice.
+Sir James George Frazer wrote that he had heard that on the Isle of Mull, a sick heifer would be cut up and burned as a sacrifice.